 Physical connection is possible due to the siting of the project and the use of sustainable modes of transport.
 De Meelfabriek is within easy reach of the motorway to Schiphol Airport, Amsterdam, The Hague and Rotterdam, but beaches and attractions like Keukenhof flower garden are also just a few kilometres away.
 Electric cars will be available for use by business people, residents and tourists.
 People will be encouraged to travel by bicycle or public transport (where possible), driving only when necessary.
 A three-storey car park for personal vehicles is under construction.

 The use of office space is also based on the philosophy of De Meelfabriek: companies will have an affinity for creativity, sustainability and wellness.
-Examples include design studios and workshops, a psychology practice, physiotherapists and dieticians.
+Examples include design studios and workshops, physiotherapists and learning workspaces.
 A varied range of premises will be created, each with its own distinctive architectural and design features.
-The offices in the former Schoonmakerij will have a connection with the wellness and art & culture facilities on the lower floors.
+The offices in the former Schoonmakerij will have a connection with the wellness.
+And in the former Ketelhuis it will link to art & culture.
 The ground floor of the modern new Singeltoren will lie between the street and the courtyard garden, close to the underground car park and next to the existing Directiekantoor.
 Private and communal workspaces will alternate, always with the aim of lending mutual support.
 The current businesses are already setting the tone with a mixture of established agencies and start-ups, all offering a varied range of services.

 There is considerable interest in art and culture, and a large area will therefore be set aside for this purpose at De Meelfabriek.
 These flexible spaces can be used for contact and debate, exhibitions, events and workshops, and also an intimate film theatre.
-The programme can vary from a fashion show by Oso Couture, which will have a store and workshop here, to a philosophy club meeting.
+The programme can vary from a fashion show, to a philosophy club meeting.
 Other options include a conference centre and an exhibition venue for the art stored in Leiden’s many museums.
 The activities will be interwoven through all of the buildings and through the different uses of the site.
 For example, the lower floors of the Meelpakhuis will be a place where people can meet and enjoy beautiful products and great events.

 The distinctive buildings are already very much in demand as an inspiring backdrop for various productions and festivals.
-This will be developed further on the special Art & Culture floor, a true architectural masterpiece.
-A 4.7 metre-high exhibition area in the new Silotoren building with an amazing sculpture terrace leads to the dome of the Ketelhuis, which will house a very special film theatre.
-This floor extends further to the former Schoonmakerij, creating a total floor space of 640 square metres.
+This will be developed further on the special Art & Culture dedicated Ketelhuis.
+The highlight of this building is the dome.
+This intimate space will house a very special film theatre.
 The venue will also attract the business market.